breatheco-de/content/src/content/lesson/working-with-functions.md

 Here is the more detailed example:

-<iframe height="400px" width="100%" src="https://repl.it/@4GeeksAcademy/FunctionsExample?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+<iframe height="400px" width="100%" src="https://repl.it/@4GeeksAcademy/FunctionsExample?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>   //example not working

 Other important things to notice: